allonios/pypeliner/docs/future_work.rst

 ###############################

 #.
 FilesStreamReader: to read a list of files as a stream.
 #.
-JsonFilesStreamReader: to read a list of files as a stream.
+JsonFilesStreamReader: to read a list of json files as a stream.
 #.
 JsonReader: to read json files.
 #.
 STDInReader (Stream and Bulk): to read from standard input.
 #.
 URLReader (Stream and Bulk): to read from a URL.
 #.
-ImageReader (Stream and Bulk): to images from a source.
+ImageReader (Stream and Bulk): to read images from a source.

 and also enhancing verbose messages.